trevmon28/DevelopmentDataProductGuide/README.md

 # DataAlchemy

-Data Alchemy is a Hitchhiker's Guide to support the tradecraft of building high resolution data products that use both traditional data (survey, census, observational studies) with big data sources (Satellite, Mobile, Text).
+This repository is a Hitchhiker's Guide to support the tradecraft of building data products from both traditional data (survey, census, observational studies) and big data sources (Satellite, Mobile, Text).

 ## Data Catalogs and Discovery